MESA-StartBig/StartBig-2023/03-24-CareerService_KickOff/README.md

 To conclude, having an idea of the interview works and prepare for it.
 Develop both **hard skills** and **soft skills**, but in the end show who you really are.

-*Only you is you, and they haven't hired someone like you yet*
+*Only you is you, and they haven't hired someone like you yet.*